daleonpz/Notes/fh-dortmund/01-DPS.md

 - Distributed system cannot be in the same hardware

 ## Characteristics
-- Concurrency: is focus on cyberphysical systems.
+- **Concurrency**: is focus on cyberphysical systems.
 Concurrency is a property of a system representing the fact that multiple activities are executed at the same time.
 Only executing two different tasks simultaneously yields true parallelism.
 - Shared resources (memory, bus)
 - No global clock: no time stamp, it is an issue
 - Independent failure; some parts may fail due to power consumption